 Mediation has the following advantages:

-- with an experienced Mediator you will be surprised at the flexibility and range of remedies on which you can reach agreement.
-And if
+With our experienced Mediators, you will be surprised at the flexibility and range of remedies on which you can reach an agreement.

 And if no resolution is achieved, all your other rights are preserved – so you can still go to the Tribunal or Court.